Yarn

 })

-You could now use HTTP like so,
+You can now use HTTP in your component:

 <script>

-import {HTTP} from './http-common';
+import { HTTP } from './http-common';

 export default {